jpgmv1998/reproducible_paper_template/README.md

 * `references` - a folder containing:

+  * `references_literature.bib` - a bibtex file to store all literature references for citation

+  * `references_data.bib` - a bibtex file to store all data references for citation

-  * `references_bib.bib` - a bibtex file to store all references for citation in the paper and slides
+  * `references_software.bib` - a bibtex file to store all software references for citation

   * `refereces_pdf` - a folder to store all pdfs of the relevant references

 * `submission` - a folder containing:

   * `confereces` - a folder with one subfolder for each conference of interest to store all relevant materials